-More precisely, minimum parking requirements were introduced in the city's Masterplan, and vary according to the area and the apartment typology with a minimum of 0,70 parking places for each 2-rooms apartment8.
+More precisely, minimum parking requirements were introduced in the city's Masterplan, and vary according to the area and the apartment typology with a minimum of 0,70 parking places for each 2-rooms apartment.
 Parking spaces in Lisbon are relatively inexpensive, in comparison to many other European capitals, and few parishes have established a system to control the access and speed of cars.
 Overall, the lack of coherence between the regulatory framework and the municipal goals can undermine efforts to reduce car use.
+This was further demonstrated in recent political debates, following the election of a new mayor, and the introduction of a 50% discount on EMEL parking prices for local residents.

 The next paragraph emphasizes the contradiction between the pre-existing regulatory framework and the paradigm shift, showing how it can constrain the municipality's goals.